betegon/16-QAM-Detection-MIMO/README.md

 `conda create -n mimo python=3.7 matplotlib numpy`

-Install `streamlit` using pip, as it wont be available from anaconda current channels (nov/2019).
+Install `streamlit` using pip, as it won't be available from anaconda current channels (nov/2019).

 `pip install streamlit`